hlan's Ruling Council

 influence of many special interest groups, organizations, temples, and the

-Number One and who carries the tie breaking vote.
-Councilors tend to vary in
+Mayor who carries the tie breaking vote.
+Councilors tend to vary

-political views and backgrounds; generally favorable to whatever circumstances
+in political views and backgrounds; generally favorable to whatever

 How is the Council of Ten seen by the people?

-years, individual Councilors can often be moved in and out due to the fickle
+many years, individual Councilors can often be moved in and out due to

 What are the Powers of the Council of Ten?